 Profile

-Shirley Chowdhary is an inspirational and engaging keynote speaker, presenter and facilitator.
+Shirley Chowdhary is an inspirational and engaging speaker and presenter.

-Her career has included being a New York and Australian attorney, Regional Counsel Asia Pacific for JP Morgan Investment Management, host of the Women’s Agenda podcast series The Leadership Lessons, author of a range of writings, including a biography for a WW2 POW, a consultant in gender lens investing and being Chair and Non-Executive director on the boards of a myriad of corporate and for-purpose organisations.
+She has been the host of the Women’s Agenda podcast series The Leadership Lessons, the Chair of the Australian Institute of Architects, author of a range of writings, including a biography for a WW2 POW, a consultant in gender lens investing and is the Chair of the Women’s Agenda Leadership Awards and Women for Election.
+Her portfolio has also included an extensive range of volunteering.

 Current Work:

-Shirley Chairs the boards of the Royal Australian Institute of Architects and Women for Election and is a Non-Executive Director on the boards of the Australian Associated Press and Northrop Consulting Engineers.
-She also sits on the Advisory Boards of Propel, an organisation protecting and enhancing digital reputation, and Mentor Walks, providing accessible mentoring for women in Australia, New Zealand, Canada and Singapore.
-Her portfolio also includes providing advisory and consulting services to a number of NFPs and corporates, and she is a volunteer assessor with the Australian Scholarship Foundation and a mentor for Mentor Walks.
+Shirley is the Chair of Women for Election and is a Non-Executive Director on the boards of the Australian Associated Press and Northrop Consulting Engineers.
+She is also an external member of the University of Sydney People & Culture Committee of the Senate.
+She sits on the Advisory Boards of Propel, an organisation enhancing digital reputation, and Mentor Walks, providing accessible mentoring for women in Australia, New Zealand, Singapore, Canada and Dubai.
+Her portfolio also includes providing advisory services to a number of organisations.

 Shirley’s expertise includes: